-Projects included in the priority growth areas have strategic significance for the state; and include areas identified
+Projects included in the priority growth areas have strategic significance for the state: and include areas identified through the Water Supply-Demand Model as having a gap between future water demand and water availability.

 The indicator is calculated as a percentage of the priority growth areas with a water supply planning strategy (or advisory report for key stakeholders) out of the total priority growth areas that the department is currently working on.
 Following the completion of the planned program of projects in 2020-21, the indicator was re-set to zero in 2021-22 with a 100% completion target set for 2023-24 based on delivery of seven water supply planning projects.